Projects

 Skid Steer with Box Blade (Primary Grading Tool)

-A skid steer equipped with a box blade attachment is the most efficient tool for residential yard grading.
-The box blade cuts high spots, carries material to low spots, and spreads it in controlled, even layers.
-You can rough grade an average residential yard in a single day with a skid steer.
+A skid steer with box blade cuts high spots, carries material to low spots, and spreads in controlled, even layers.
+You can rough grade an average residential yard in a single day.

-Recommended: Bobcat S450 with box blade attachment, or T450 track loader for soft-ground conditions.
+Recommended: Bobcat S450 with box blade, or T450 track loader for soft-ground conditions.
 Available at BeeHive Rental & Sales.

 Plate Compactor

-After establishing your grade, you need to compact the soil to prevent future settling.
-A plate compactor delivers consistent compaction force across the graded surface.
-Without compaction, your carefully established grade will settle unevenly over the first few months, creating new low spots.
+After establishing grade, compact the soil to prevent future settling.
+Without compaction, your grade will settle unevenly over the first few months.

 Laser Level or Builder's Transit

-Accurate grading requires accurate measurement.
-A laser level lets you establish and verify grade across your entire yard, ensuring consistent slope in the right direction.
-Trying to grade by eye results in subtle low spots that only reveal themselves during the first heavy rain.
+A laser level lets you establish and verify grade across your entire yard, ensuring consistent slope.

 Step-by-Step: Grading Your Yard